samwells9/samwells9.github.io/_pages/blog.md

 </code></pre>

 <p>
-  BANG!
+  Sensational!
 Just like that we have our tidy dataframe.
 </p>

 <div style="text-align:center; margin: 20px;">